ReexpressAI/sdm_activations/README.md

 ### "Similarity-Distance-Magnitude Activations"

 Scripts for training and testing the models are in the [sdm_activations_paper directory](documentation/scripts/sdm_activations_paper/models).
+Additional experiments with variational Bayesian last-layer neural networks are described in [supplemental_material](documentation/supplemental_material/sdm_addendum.pdf).

 ### "Similarity-Distance-Magnitude Language Models"